ChocolateLoverRaj/rust_pusher_client/README.md

 - [ ] Presence channels
 - [ ] Encrypted channels
 - [ ] Client events
-- [x] Disconnect and reconnect gracefully
+- [x] Disconnect and reconnect gracefully (on an error, connection lost, or if app wants to disconnect)